-The Comox Valley Waldorf School Grades teachers are university educated and Waldorf trained and certified.
-Each teacher holds a reverence and respect for the special qualities of each stage of childhood; this is manifested in their love, patience and kindness towards the children.
+Each Waldorf teacher holds a reverence and respect for the special qualities of each stage of childhood; this is manifested in their love, patience and kindness towards the children.
 Everything is done with intention, creating an environment in which the wonder of childhood is embraced and the children flourish.
-By nourishing the mind and the senses through a healthy, beauty-filled environment, our program fosters the development of the whole child.
-The grades teachers will ideally guide their class through to Grade 7, thereby knowing each child and striving to bring out the best in each of them.
+By nourishing the mind and the senses through a healthy, beauty-filled environment, Waldorf programs foster the development of the whole child.
+Waldorf grades teachers will ideally guide their class from Grade 1 through to Grade 7, thereby knowing each child and striving to bring out the best in each of them.

 Founded in the early 20th century, Waldorf education is based on the insights and teachings of world-renowned artist and scientist, Rudolf Steiner.
 Guided by these insights, AWSNA members have adopted the following seven AWSNA Principles for Waldorf Schools.
 These principles articulate the most important values that inform the policies and practices of Waldorf schools in North America and are held as a central tenet of our schools’ accreditation process.